JosiahParry/sdf/README.md

 #> 10 11             15647 S      <MULTIPOLYGON [547293 1738382...673587 1828670]>
 #> # ℹ 75 more rows
 ```

+The spatial data frame is compatible with dplyr out of the box and it
+doesn’t care about your geometry class.

 ``` r
 library(dplyr, warn.conflicts = FALSE)